hyperledger/aries-rfcs/features/0685-pickup-v2/README.md

 `message_count` is the only required attribute.
 The others may be present if offered by the _message_holder_.

-`duration_waited` is in seconds, and is the longest  delay of any message in the queue.
+`longest_waited_seconds` is in seconds, and is the longest delay of any message in the queue.

 `total_size` is in bytes.